kpishere/Net485/README.md

 Layers 3-5:

 - The bulk of the work is here.
-Version announcemnt and network coordination of who is master (coordinator) is working.
-Still nothing usefull ... a work in progress
+Version announcemnt, network coordination of who is master (coordinator), and automatic node assignment are working.
+Still not quite usefull but almost.
+A work in progress ...

+# Net485Listen

+Do check out the sub-project under 'diag' folder - a very handy snooper tool for existing networks.
+You got one of the following brands?
+They all use the same protocol (albeit with their own extensions).
+If any of you all are interested, I'm down for logging network activity and reverse-engineering and documenting all of these extensions and ultimately adding support to this library.
+You can help out by snooping your own network and submitting samples of what is logged.

+- Carrier: Infinity (or Greenspeed)
+- Bryant: Evolution
+- Amana, Goodman and Daikin: ComfortNet
+- Trane and American Standard: ComfortLink II
+- Rheem and Ruud: Comfort Control System
+- Lennox: iComfort
+- Maytag, Tappan, Westinghouse and others: iQ Drive
+- Heil, Comfortmaker, Keep Rite and others: Observer
+- Armstrong Air: Comfort Sync
+- York: Affinity
+- Luxaire: Acclimate
+- Coleman: Echelon